stoll/interact-api/README.md

 # Description
-This is a source code of [justsmartcontracts.dev](https://justsmartcontracts.dev) backend (or API) part.

-The main website repository is [here](https://github.com/stoll/justsmartcontracts).
-Please refer it for information on what [justsmartcontracts.dev](https://justsmartcontracts.dev) is.
+This is the API of Interact, a simple tool for easy interaction with smart contracts on Ethereum.

 # Running locally